 Getting to St. Paul trails from Minneapolis

-The very popular 5Ĺ-mile Midtown Greenway, operated by a nonprofit coalition, cuts across south Minneapolis from Lake Calhoun to the Mississippi River.
+The very popular 5Ĺ-mile Midtown Greenway, operated by a nonprofit coalition, cuts across south Minneapolis from Bde Maka Ska to the Mississippi River.
 It's paved and uses an above-street railroad trestle from the river through the Seward neighborhood, paralleling 27th Street.

 At the river end, bicyclists can connect to St. Paul's parkways by heading either south to the Lake-Marshall Bridge or north to the Franklin Bridge.